Daniel Biss: 2021 election

-2025
+2025 election

 Biss was re-elected on April 1, (Note: Since there were only two candidates, only a single round of voting was scheduled.
 If there had been more than two candidates, a nonpartisan general would have been held on February 25; and the April 1 local election would have been the date in which a continent runoff election would be been held between the top-two finishers if no candidate secured a majority in the primary.) receiving 62.7% against challenger Jeff Boarini.
 Biss received a majority of the vote in all but two of the city's 45 voting precincts.
 However, his victory coincided with a local election that produced a city council regarded as less receptive towards his agenda that the previous council had been, as an incumbent alderman supportive of him had lost-reelection while a top council critic of his won re-election against a Biss-endorsed challenger.

 During his re-election bid, Biss again received Governor Pritzker's endorsement.
-He also received the endorsement of Illinois Attorney General Kwame Raoul, U.S. Senators Dick Durbin and Tammy Baldwin, Congresswoman Schakowsky, and several of the state legislators representing portions of Evanston.
+He also received the endorsement of Illinois Attorney General Kwame Raoul, U.S. Senators Dick Durbin and Tammy Duckworth, Congresswoman Schakowsky, and several of the state legislators representing portions of Evanston.
 Boarini's campaign against Biss had touted endorsements from several city council members.

 Biss strongly out-spent and out-fundraised his challenger.
 Biss raised over $125,000, while Boardini raised over $86,500.
 Biss spent over $147,300, while Boardini spent over $52,000.